ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

-In 2021, tuition for full-time students at Northeast Community College was $3,150 a year for in-state students and $4,410 a year for out-of-state students.
+In 2022, tuition for full-time Northeast Community College students was $3,240 a year for in-state students and $4,530 a year for out-of-state students.

-If this information makes going to college feel scary, remember, the displayed price of tuition does not give you all the info you need to know how much you will actually have to pay for college.
-Many students owe much less than the sticker price after grants, scholarships, and tuition discounts kick in.
-And, student loans can make theprice of collegefeel more doable until you've finishing school and found a job.
+If this information makes going to college seem daunting, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+Many students pay much less than the sticker price after grants, scholarships, and tuition discounts kick in.
+Additionally, student loans can make theactual cost of attending college feel more doable until you're done with college.

-Northeast Community College is a public, state institution, which means it offers a reduced tuition rate of $3,150 for in-state students who attend full-time.
-For students who are not considered Nebraska-residents, out-of-state tuition is $4,410 a year.
+Northeast Community College is a public, state institution, which means it offers a reduced tuition rate of $3,240 for in-state students who attend full-time.
+For non-Nebraska residents, out-of-state tuition is $4,530 a year.

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Take the time to check your state's eligibility criteria for in-state tuition.
-Every state has its own rules about what makes someone eligible for in-state tuition.
-The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be other criteria as well, depending on the state you and your parents currently reside in.
+Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
+Be sure to verify your state's criteria for as an in-state resident.
+Each state has different requirements to qualify as in-state resident.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be other criteria as well, depending on the state you and your parents currently live in.

 Explore other Nebraska colleges